AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 Each workspace within a project can only have one mesh associated with it at a time.

+### Add a workspace to your project

+If you are [creating a templated project], you can add [workspaces].
+Workspaces allow you to create separate Production and Stage environments.
+You can also create workspaces for each developer on your team.

 ## Create an API Key

 <InlineAlert variant="info" slots="text"/>